OZ1729/Kubernetes_Scripts/README.md

 # Kubernetes_Scripts
-Bash and Python scripts for various Kubernetes functions, including checkiong pods for readiness and liveness probes.
+Bash and Python scripts for various Kubernetes functions, including checking pods for readiness and liveness.